Refresh These Passé Features

 A staple in kitchens of the 1980s and '90s, these golden-toned wood cabinets have fallen out of favor as white and gray cabinets have risen in popularity.
 If you don’t like your light-stained cabinets, but they’re in good shape, consider refinishing or painting what's there.

 It’s a subtle change, but as the neutral of choice has shifted to gray, warmer beiges—ones with undertones of pink, yellow, or peach—are starting to feel out of date.
-If gray is too cool for you, consider a greige (that’s gray + beige), which is a light neutral with both cool (gray) and warm (brown) notes.
+If gray is too cool for you, consider a greige (that’s gray plus beige), which is a light neutral with both cool (gray) and warm (brown) notes.

-Related: 9 Ceiling Types You'll See in Homes
+RELATED: 9 Ceiling Types You'll See in Homes

-Shiny Gold Fittings
+Shiny Gold Fixtures

 In the early 1990s, shiny brass faucets, light fixtures, and hardware were the norm, beloved for their flashy sheen.
-Though gold-toned hardware is on its way back into style, these newer versions are more muted in tone and feature rounded or geometrically inspired silhouettes instead of the clunky shapes of 20 years ago.
+Though gold-toned hardware is on its way back into style, these newer designs are more muted in tone and feature rounded or geometrically inspired silhouettes instead of the clunky shapes of 20 years ago.

 Dark Wood Paneling

-Built-In Media Cabinets
+Oversize Media Cabinets

 Gone are the days when your TV was as deep as your sofa: In this era of flat-screen televisions that mount almost flush to the wall, no one needs a big ol’ cabinet to hold their technology.
 Pull that dinosaur out, already!